-Until now, three-row SUVs have been hard to come by.
-Larger and heavier vehicles draw more battery power, so it’s taken some developments in battery technology for three-row EVs to become feasible.
+Until now, three-row electric SUVs have been hard to come by.
+Larger and heavier vehicles draw more battery power, so it’s taken some developments in battery technology for larger electric vehicles to become feasible.
 Now, some competitors are finally emerging for the Tesla Model X, which for a long time had the playing field to itself.
-The Kia EV9 recently launched to positive reviews, and the Volvo EX90 is coming later in 2024 after extended delays.
-And the Hyundai IONIQ 9 is not far behind.
-Shown as a concept in 2021, the IONIQ 9 six-seat SUV has recently been spied in testing, so a full reveal is likely right around the corner.
+The Kia EV9 debuted to positive reviews, and the Volvo EX90 launched in late 2024 after extended delays.
+And now, we’re on the verge of seeing the Hyundai IONIQ 9 on Canadian roads.
+Shown as a concept in 2021, the IONIQ 9 six-seat SUV is due for its Canadian first drive before summer arrives.

-Originally, we discussed this vehicle under the monicker Hyundai IONIQ 7.
-Reports have more recently emerged that it will be called the Hyundai IONIQ 9 at launch, leaving room for an electric crossover to slot between this and the IONIQ 5.
-This would align the three-row’s designation with the closely related Kia EV9 from Hyundai’s sibling brand.
+Originally, we discussed this vehicle under the monicker from its early rumours, Hyundai IONIQ 7.
+The automaker named the model IONIQ 9 instead to leave room for an electric crossover to slot between it and the Hyundai IONIQ 5.
+This also numerically aligns the new three-row’s designation with the closely related Kia EV9 from Hyundai’s sibling brand, with which it shares Hyundai Motor Group’s E-GMP platform.

 2026 Hyundai IONIQ 9 in Canada: What we Know So Far